Seacoast Outright Leadership

 Amy is originally from the Midwest and moved to the New England area in 2013.
 They have an interesting work history that mostly centers around advocacy.
 Before joining SO, Amy was working in Education and earned their BA from UNH in 2021.
 They were also Dover High School’s GSA Advisor, where they helped cultivate an inclusive club for all identities.
 Being in an advocacy role has helped Amy become more passionate about social justice issues and supporting marginalized youth.

-Amy currently lives on a farm in Farmington, NH with their partner, two dogs, two cats and three guinea pigs.
+Amy currently lives in Dover, NH with their partner, two cats, three guinea pigs and a bazillion house plants.
 In their spare time, they love to be outdoors!
 Gardening, roller skating and traveling are some of their hobbies.

 Board of Directors